getgrav/grav/user/pages/01.home/default.md

 # Say Hello to Grav 2.0!
 ## installation successful...

 Congratulations!
-You have installed the **Base Grav 2.0 Package** that provides a **simple page** and the new default **Quark 2** theme to get you started — built on [Pico CSS](https://picocss.com), Font Awesome 7, and a refined typographic system with light/dark/auto appearance.
+You have installed the **Base Grav 2.0 Package** that provides a **simple page** and the new default **Quark 2** theme to get you started — built on [Blades CSS](https://blades.ninja/) (the actively maintained successor to Pico CSS), Font Awesome 7, and a refined typographic system with light/dark/auto appearance.

 > [!WARNING]
 > If you see a **404 Error** when you click `Typography` in the menu, please refer to the [troubleshooting guide](http://learn.getgrav.org/troubleshooting/page-not-found).